-The annual sum of EC\$13,441 will be paid to the lessor for the first 5 years, Thereafter, for the following five years of the lease, the rent will increase annually by five percent (5%).
+The annual sum of EC\$13,441 will be paid to the lessor for the first 5 years.
+Thereafter, for the following five years of the lease, the rent will increase annually by five percent (5%).
 Total expected lease payments including the initial direct cost amounted to EC\$2,221,499.
-The total expected payment as mentioned in the preceding paragraph approximates the fair value of the land subject to lease.
-Also, the rent shall be continually reviewed at the end of every fifth year of the lease.
-In no event shall the reviewed rent be less than the rent payable prior to the review.